zavalyshyn/makeamark20/database/README.md

 db-dump.sql	- a dump of the database

 Database details:

-name: `bazaartrottoir`
+	name: bazaartrottoir
-user:

 	login: admin
 	password: password

-additional users(created but not used):
+additional users (created but not used):

 	login: user
 	password: bazaar